When you think about your retirement, you might picture yourself on a beach or driving cross-country in an RV, with no worries in sight.

 Do your research to find a SEP IRA provider that will work best for you.
 Once you've decided where you'll open your account, the IRS requires you to take several steps.
 You can learn more about the details here.

-Once SEP IRA accounts are established, each employee will own and control their accounts, including investment decisions.
+Once SEP IRA accounts are established, each account owner (aka, employee) will own and control their accounts, including investment decisions.

-Withdrawal rules for SEPs are a lot like the ones for Traditional IRAs, including how the 2020 CARES Act temporarily changed the rules around withdrawals.
-So, our advice about checking in with your financial advisor is the same – keep in touch to know how and if the rules are changing.
+Withdrawal rules for SEPs are a lot like the ones for Traditional IRAs.
+So, our tip about checking in with your financial advisor is the same – keep in touch to know how and if the rules are changing.

 If you're nearing retirement age, you might be wondering if you missed your opportunity to get an IRA account.
-But the saying "Better late than never" certainly applies here.
-So if you’re behind on saving for retirement, you may be able to accelerate that through an IRA.
+But the saying "better late than never" certainly applies here.
+So if you’re behind on saving for retirement, you may be able to catch up through an IRA.

-Here’s how it works: People over the age of 50 can begin making “catch-up contributions” on Traditional and Roth IRAs, which allow you to exceed the normal maximums.
-The same can’t be said for SEPs, since they can only be funded with employer contributions, according to the IRS’ site.
-But, there may be a workaround to this, in the form of Traditional IRA contributions.
-In short: another opportunity to tap your financial advisor for some info.
+Here’s how it works: People over the age of 50 can begin making “catch-up contributions” on Traditional and Roth IRAs, which allow you to exceed the standard maximums.
+The same can’t be said for SEPs, since they can only be funded with employer contributions, according to the IRS website.

 So, if 16-year-old Molly earns $3,000 at a summer job and does not invest the money in an IRA, her grandmother can gift her savings by providing Molly up to $3,000 to contribute to an IRA.
 Now, that's the gift that keeps on giving!